-Figure 4.8 "Effect of a Price Ceiling on the Market for Apartments" shows the market for rental apartments.
+Figure 4.10 "Effect of a Price Ceiling on the Market for

+Apartments" shows the market for rental apartments.
 Notice that the demand and supply curves are drawn to look like all the other demand and supply curves you have encountered so far in this text: the demand curve is downward-sloping and the supply curve is upwardsloping.

-reduces the quantity of apartments demanded.
+The demand curve shows that a higher price (rent) reduces the quantity of apartments demanded.
 For example, with higher rents, more young people will choose to live at home with their parents.
 With lower rents, more will choose to live in apartments.
 Higher rents may encourage more apartment sharing; lower rents would induce more people to live alone.

 The supply curve is drawn to show that as rent increases, property owners will be encouraged to offer more apartments to rent.
-Even though an aerial photograph of a city would show apartments to be fixed at a point in time, owners of those properties will decide how many to rent depending on the amount of rent they anticipate.
+Even though an aerial photograph of a city would show apartments to be fixed Figure 4.10 Effect of a Price Ceiling on the Market for Apartments at a point in time, owners of those properties will decide how many to rent depending on the amount of rent they anticipate.
 Higher rents may also induce some homeowners to rent out apartment space.
 In addition, renting out apartments implies a certain level of service to renters, so that low rents may lead some property owners to keep some apartments vacant.